 - contains meta-data and is linked to Red River College

-Important: Approved by Senior Academic Committee January 15, 2021.
+Micro-credential Guiding Principles were approved by Senior Academic Committee January 15, 2021.